chisophugis/lbd/source/elf.rst

 of assembler, linker, loader, compiler and OS in concept, and at same time demonstrate how to use binutils and gcc to analysis ELF through the example code in his book.
-It's a Chinese book of “System Program” in concept and practice.
+It's a Chinese book of “System Software” in concept and practice.
 This book does the real analysis through binutils.
-The “System Program” written by Beck is a famous book in concept of telling readers what is the compiler output, what is the linker output, what is the loader output, and how they work together.
+The “System Software”[#]_ written by Beck is a famous book in concept of telling readers what is the compiler output, what is the linker output, what is the loader output, and how they work together.
 But it covers the concept only.